 With winter on your doorstep you know that flu and colds are standing right next to it.
 Poised to invade your home and attack you and your family’s will to live as soon as you open the door.
-Thankfully you can mastermind a defense plan and counter attack flu and cold viruses that attempt to lay claim on your health and well-being.
+Thankfully you can mastermind a defence plan and counter attack flu and cold viruses that attempt to lay claim on your health and well-being.
 The secret weapon – Essential Oils of course.

 Essential Oils Are Antibacterial And Antiviral